KunalParkhade/college-website/README.md

 # college-website
-This is the college website.
+This is the sample college website.